 For a nice stewy dish, simmer fresh tomatoes and onions and perhaps some pre-fried bacon pieces.
 Add chopped okra.
-On the stove, cook for 25 minutes and the soft insides of okra will help create a nice thick savory broth to serve over rice.
+On the stove, cook for 25 minutes, and the soft insides of okra will help create a nice thick savory broth to serve over rice.

-Or, try roasting okra bring out its natural nuttiness.
+Or, try roasting okra to bring out its natural nuttiness.
 Just remove the cap and split lengthwise, and roast on a baking sheet for 25 minutes; we cover with aluminum foil for the first half of cooking.

 My Mother tried to cook some okra years ago and it turned out SLIMMY!
 When I grew up and I tried cooking it, it too turned out SLIMMY!!!!
 I would never try it again.
 How they eat it in the south I could never figure out.

 You stopped cooking too soon.
 A trick I learned from mom.
 Just keep cooking way down.
 Not too hot heat and don't let burn.
 Good luck.

 Well best practice is to add a little lemon or lime juice. myself I saute` tomatoes [with onions if you like] and add cut okra. this makes a good side dish just like that or proceed to make stew or gumbo. canning or pickled okra is good and results in crispy pieces [uncut], goes well in a nice green salad also.